vosaul/status.im/source/docs/index.md

 3. **Pay** whom you want, how you want, with no delays or middlemen.
 4. **Stay** for the community of people committed to direct and private communication without intermediaries and the better world that vision implies.

-If "peer-to-peer electronic payment systems" are really going to change the ways we interact and organise as a society, then we need to make sure that as many people can take part in these networks as possible, and that the tools they have ready access to can support web3 without making compromises that might skew once more the playing fields.
+If "peer-to-peer electronic payment systems" are really going to change the ways we interact and organise as a society, then we need to make sure that as many people can take part in these networks as possible.
+As importantly, the tools they have ready access to must support web3 without making compromises that might keep the playing fields permanently skewed.

-People everywhere need to be able to connect, transact, explore and create value with as much ease and freedom as bankers on Wall Street.
-It's as simple as that really.
+People everywhere need to be able to connect, transact, explore, and create value with as much ease and freedom as bankers on Wall Street.
+It's as simple as that, really.

 # Building For Mobile Is An Adventure